Dai Yoshihara: Background

 The 2009 season saw Yoshihara signed to Falken Tire, driving a V8 powered Lexus IS350.
 Throughout the 2009 season, Yoshihara and his new team experienced developmental problems with the Lexus, eventually crashing and retiring it.
 Yoshihara finished off the season driving a team built Nissan 240SX.
 Yoshihara finished in 11th place for overall championship points.

 In 2010, Yoshihara signed on for another season with Falken, continuing with the 2009 season's Nissan 240SX, which was now further modified, receiving a motor transplant and major suspension tuning.
-Yoshihara ended the 2010 drift season in 4th place in overall championship points.
+Yoshihara ended the 2010 drift season in fourth place in overall championship points.

 Yoshihara continued to drive for Falken for 2011, with the same Nissan 240SX as he did in the 2009 and 2010 seasons; however, with more changes to the car, Yoshihara finished the 2011 season as Formula DRIFT champion and also won the Triple Crown award.

-Yoshihara drove the Nissan 240SX through 2012 and 2013 where he finished 7th and 11th respectively.
+Yoshihara drove the Nissan 240SX through 2012 and 2013 where he finished seventh and 11th respectively.
 For the 2014 Formula Drift season, he switched to a 2014 Subaru BRZ.

-For 2019 Yoshihara teamed with Evasive Motorsports to drive their Toyota 86 in Global Time Attack.
-In the final event of the season titled Super Lap Battle, Daijiro was able to lay down the fastest lap taking both the event and Unlimited RWD class win.
+For 2019, Yoshihara teamed with Evasive Motorsports to drive their Toyota 86 in Global Time Attack.
+In the final event of the season titled Super Lap Battle, he was able to lay down the fastest lap taking both the event and Unlimited RWD class win.

-In 2020 Yoshihara drove the Evasive Motorsports Toyota 86 at the Pikes Peak International Hill Climb in Colorado Springs, CO in the Unlimited class.
+In 2020, Yoshihara drove the Evasive Motorsports Toyota 86 at the Pikes Peak International Hill Climb in Colorado Springs, Colorado in the Unlimited class.
 The vehicle had mechanical troubles and failed to qualify leading to a last position start on race day.
-Yoshihara along with the crew of Evasive Motorsports persevered and on race day Dai was able to finish 1st in the Unlimited Class and 9th overall with a time of 10:05.006.
+Yoshihara, along with the crew of Evasive Motorsports persevered, and on race day, he was able to finish first in the Unlimited Class and ninth overall with a time of 10:05.006.